ietf-wg-asdf/SDF/sdf.md

 ### Use of the "odmRef" keyword to re-use a definition
 An existing definition may be used as a template for a new definition, that is, a new definition is created in the target namespace which uses the defined qualities of some existing definition.
 This pattern will use the keyword "odmRef" as a quality of a new definition with a value consisting of a reference to the existing definition that is to be used as a template.
 Optionally, new qualities may be added and values of optional qualities and quality values may be defined.

+ISSUE: Can qualities from the source definition be overridden?
+The above only says "added".

 ## odmThing